omnit3a/Verirogue/README.md

 # Verirogue ![](vim.vialle.love.anim.gif)
-A roguelike for Linux systems
+A roguelike/verisimulator (kinda) for Linux systems
 # Bugs (In order of importance to fix)
 - [ ] Issue where turn and nourishment values will go up by several million upon entrance of towns generated past a certain undetermines coordinate
 - [X] Issue where certain tiles on the overworld crash the game if they are the entrance for a dungeon (Fixed)